LeighCurran/AuroraPlusHA/README.md

    They are currently believed to be harmless, and stop happening after a restart.

-3. Support for multiple services is not complete, and would rely on similar functionality not available in the Python library yet.
+3. Support for multiple services is not complete, and would rely on matching functionality not available in the Python library yet.